adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 ## Adding Authentication to a Mobile Client

 Now that the backend is completely configured, we can move our attention to the mobile client.
-I'm going to be using the same mobile client that I developed in the first chapter, but I'm going to now add authentication to it.
+We are going to be using the same mobile client that we developed in the first chapter, but we are now going to add authentication to it.
-Unfortunately for us, web views are one of those items that are platform dependent.
+Web views are one of those items that are platform dependent.
 Fortunately for us, Xamarin has already thought of this and provided a facility for running platform specific code called the [DependencyService][22].

-> If you run our application right now, clicking on the "Enter the App" button will result in an error.
+> If we run our application right now, clicking on the "Enter the App" button will result in an error.
 You will be able to see the Unauthorized error in the debug window of Visual Studio.

-Firstly, we are going to define an `Abstractions\ILoginProvider.cs` interface within the  shared project:
+Our first step is to define an `Abstractions\ILoginProvider.cs` interface within the  shared project:

 ```csharp